-Blue Spruce - Picea pungens - dark green to powdery blue; very stiff needles, 3/4" to 1 1/2" long; good form; will drop needles in a warm room; symmetrical; but is best among species for needle retention; branches are stiff and will support many heavy decorations.
-State tree of Utah & Colorado.
+Blue Spruce - Picea pungens - dark green to powdery blue; very stiff needles, 3/4" to 1 and 1/2" long; good form; will drop needles in a warm room; symmetrical; but is best among species for needle retention; branches are stiff and will support many heavy decorations.
+State tree of Utah & Colourado.
 Can live in nature 600-800 years.
 The needles really do have a bluish look to them, as shown in the photo at right.
 More info.

-Colorado Blue Spruce - Photo - Often used for stuffing pine-pillows, these sharp needles are 1 - 1 1/2 in. in length.
-This species is bluish-gray in color and has a bad odor when needles are crushed.
+Colourado Blue Spruce - Photo - Often used for stuffing pine-pillows, these sharp needles are 1 - 1 and 1/2 in. in length.
+This species is bluish-gray in colour and has a bad odor when needles are crushed.
 This Christmas Tree has good symmetrical form and has an attractive blue foliage.
 It also has good needle retention.

 mountains along the upper Drina river of Bosnia and Serbia, in Southeastern

 Europe.
 The upper surface of the needles is glossy, dark green in contrast